36 Nonprofit Newsletter Best Practices to Inspire Donors

 29. Share blog posts from third parties

 Everything that is relevant to your mission and supporters is worth a share.
 You should always serve fresh content to your network to keep them engaged.
 This works to strengthen relations with third parties in your community.
 Plus, you’re sharing their content with your readers, increasing their visibility.
-Perhaps once you’ve nurtured that relationship, they will return the favour, sharing your cause with a wider network.
+Perhaps once you’ve nurtured that relationship, they will return the favor, sharing your cause with a wider network.

 30. Feature press